 As noted above, the consulting geologist indicates that soil and fill on the slopes within the property are subject to downhill creep and erosion.
-Both the consulting geologist and geotechnical engineer provide specific drainage recommendations to minimize the possibility of erosion, including the possibility of collecting and directing the slope drainage to Rambla Vista via a drainage easement.
+Both the consulting geologist and geotechnical engineer provide specific drainage recommendations to minimize the possibility of erosion.